-Chalmers, Electrical Engineering, Electric Power Engineering, Power grids and Components
+Chalmers, Electrical Engineering, Electric Power Engineering

 A challenge that has to be overcome in order to do this accurately stems from the particular nature of the environment found inside a cable.
 The construction is surrounded by a metallic sheath which means that nothing can enter or escape the cable in-service.
 In order to generate valid results, these conditions should be replicated.
 This work explores an idea that combines glass, brass and the element Indium to mimic the environment as well as peripheral methods needed to contain cable specimens.

 The work is concluded by an experiment where a large number of specimens are manufactured using the methods developed.
 These are used in a study that attempts to determine whether a fault that can happen along a cable has a negative effect on its insulation.

 Measurement equipment and calculation approaches, elucidated for the detection of degradation in the material, are developed in parallel with the encapsulation techniques and used to generate and evaluate the results.

 Areas of Advance